Craytor/lumen-status/readme.md

-## lumen-status
+# lumen-status
 Lumen status doens't have an official name, but it is just a landing page for your server.
+You can see an example of the page [on my server](http://cosmos.team-radiant.com/)!
 The landing page includes the following:
 * Server Name
 * Server Description
 * Server Background